Penelope Whitlow

 Continue reading

-I’ve always been fascinated by Franklin D. Roosevelt, but not in a straightforward way.
-It’s not just his accomplishments or his leadership during World War II that draw me in – although those are certainly impressive.
-What really gets my attention is the complexity of his personality and the contradictions within him.
-Growing up, I …
+Blaise Pascal.
+I’ve always been fascinated by him, but not in the way you’d expect.
+It’s not his mathematical genius or his contributions to science that draw me in – although those are impressive, don’t get me wrong.
+What really resonates with me is the complexity of his personality.
+I think about how he was …

 Continue reading